Skip to content

 Weigh the Ingredients!

-Pentagon’s Weighing Scales are an invaluable resource that can be used alongside a Mud Kitchen and Sand Box.
+Pentagon’s Weighing Scales are an invaluable resource that can be used alongside a Mud Kitchen and Sand Box in early years settings.

 The use of balance scales is essential for children to form an understanding of comparing mass.
 Through free exploration pupils will begin to understand which objects are heavier and which are lighter.